selloween/docker-multi-wordpress/README.md

 ## Local Development

-For local development set the values of `VIRTUAL_HOST`and `LETSENCRYPT_HOST` environment variables to a arbitrary, fictional domain. (e.g. my-wordpress.com) and set `LETSENCRYPT_TEST` to `true`.
+For local development set the values of `VIRTUAL_HOST`and `LETSENCRYPT_HOST` environment variables to a arbitrary domain. (e.g. my-wordpress.com) and set `LETSENCRYPT_TEST` to `true`.
 Make sure to use a valid domain ending and to add the domain to your hosts file.
 On Linux or MacOS add this line `127.0.0.1    my-wordpress.com` to `/etc/hosts` and restart the browser.
-On Windows the host file is located here - `C:\Windows\System32\drivers\etc\hosts`
+On Windows the hosts file is located here - `C:\Windows\System32\drivers\etc\hosts`